An immersive and visually arresting world.”

 Hopefully however, there is enough differentiation between the titles to give gamers two separate and distinct experiences.
 By situating itself in the perpetually online RPG world, it looks like The Division is taking the ambitious route.

 From what I saw in my behind closed door session at E3 I'm excited - but also a little nervous.
 With Watch_Dogs last year and The Division this week, Ubisoft now have quite a few irons in the fire.
 We've seen some truly impressive gameplay over the last two days - but the jury is still out as to whether Ubisoft's headlong charge at the next generation of consoles will bear fruit worth eating.
 Here's hoping it will!

-The Good: Amazing graphics
+Pros: Amazing graphics

-The Bad: No playable code
+Cons: No playable code